ibm-cloud-docs/cloud-shell/troubleshooting.md

 {: tsCauses}
 * Your internet connection was unstable.
 * You reached the maximum capacity for your {{site.data.keyword.cloud-shell_short}} temporary storage.
+* Rarely, the {{site.data.keyword.cloud-shell_short}} region you were working in is unavailable.

 If your connection was lost because of a temporary hiccup in your internet connection, refresh the browser window to reconnect.
 If you continue to be disconnected, restart {{site.data.keyword.cloud-shell_short}}.
 Restarting {{site.data.keyword.cloud-shell_notm}} removes all files in your workspace, so be sure to [download any files](/docs/cloud-shell?topic=cloud-shell-files) that you want to keep.
 {: tsResolve}

+If a region is unavailable, restarting {{site.data.keyword.cloud-shell_short}} will automatically load it in an available region if you didn't change the {{site.data.keyword.cloud-shell_short}} location from the default.
+If you did manually change to a different location, clear your browser cache and cookies to remove your preferences, and then open {{site.data.keyword.cloud-shell_short}}.